auth0/Xamarin.Auth0Client/Details.md

 StartActivityForResult(intent, 42);
 ```

-> You can obtain {subdomain} and {clientId} from your settings page in the Auth0 Dashboard.
+> You can obtain {subdomain} and {clientId} from your application's settings page on the Auth0 Dashboard.

 The above example will display the [__Auth0 Login Widget__](https://docs.auth0.com/login-widget).
 If you add the `connection` parameter to the constructor, the user will be sent straight to the specified `connection`: